iVictor-Git/graphql-notes/queries/fields.md

 ## Fields

 What are fields?
-In the below example, `name` is a field
+In the below example, `name` is a field in our `hero` query

 ```js
 {